kwaldenphd/databases/README.md

 116- We can accomplish this in SQL using `JOIN` functions.

-117- According to W3Schools'["SQL Joins" page](https://www.w3schools.com/sql/sql_join.asp), "A JOIN clause is used to combine rows from two or more tables, based on a related column between them."
+117- According to W3Schools'[SQL Joins page](https://www.w3schools.com/sql/sql_join.asp), "A JOIN clause is used to combine rows from two or more tables, based on a related column between them."

 ```SQL
 SELECT *